Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Pharmacological interventions assist in treating the physical withdrawal from opiate addiction and dependence.
 They work by reducing the withdrawal symptoms and making the detox more manageable.

 Furthermore, any pharmacological intervention used to treat addiction needs to be part of a full rehabilitation programme.
-This helps to prevent relapse and ensures that all aspects of the addiction are treated in full.
+This helps to prevent relapse and ensures that every aspect of the addiction are treated in full.

 Medications To Treat Opioid Dependence